fafalone/WinDevLib/README.md

 ### Updates

+**Update (v8.3.440, 27 Aug 2024):**\
+-Misc shell32 and kernel32 API additions.\
+-SHELLFLAGSTATE was only for use to hold settings; not for use with API.\
+  This version has been renamed SHELLFLAGSTATEFlags and SHELLFLAGSTATE is now just a single Long representing the bitfield suitable for use with SHGetSettings.\
+-(Bug fix) ID3D11DeviceContext::ClearRenderTargetView/ClearUnorderedAccessViewUint/ClearUnorderedAccessViewFloat, ID3D12GraphicsCommandList::ClearRenderTargetView definitions incorrect.\
+-(Bug fix) ReadDirectoryChangesA does not exist\
+-(Bug fix) SHGetSettings definition incorrect.\
+-(Bug fix) SHChangeNotifyEntry missing packing alignment, leading to wrong size

 **Update (v8.3.439, 21 Aug 2024):**\
 -(Bug fix) While checking BOOL was used where appropriate in MediaFoundation, numerous ByVal args that should be ByRef were uncovered...\